The Star Wars Holiday Special (1978)

 As he leaves the call, Artoo does something that causes whatever the hell they were working on to start spewing smoke and Luke first goes into a total whining snit about it, and then gets a hold of himself and pets Artoo, telling him no one’s perfect.
 I think Luke loves Artoo most of all and the fucking HOLIDAY SPECIAL is making me want to see them together in Episode 8 like right damn now.

 Malla then goes back to the first computer she used and gets connected to “Wookie Trading Post C” and UH OH!
 Looks like we’ve got Company!
 (Also LOL that there’s like, actual camera work happening when this is supposed to be a wall-mounted camera.)

 Shopkeeper Art Carney is showing off his wares to some random Imperial who is there for no clear reason.
 I guess even the Bad Guys have to fill their downtime somehow.
 He shows him a “pocket aquarium”:

 - What is up with the 70s Sitcom Very Special Episode soundtrack here?

-- LOL that the Imperial Guard’s voice is OBVIOUSLY dubbed for no clear reason.
+- LOL that the Imperial’s voice is OBVIOUSLY dubbed for no clear reason.